zschreiner/Fun-Bot/README.md

 ##### Fun bot version 1.0.49

-You customize this bot script once you fork it.
+You can customize this bot script once you fork it.
 How to function it? scroll down [HERE](https://github.com/DJ-Neon05/Fun-Bot#installing-bot)

 ---